 Obesity – you may have a higher level of asthma symptoms if you’re obese.

 Genetic – there’s evidence that you may have asthma if it runs in your family.

-Gastroesophageal reflux disease (GERD) – this is a condition in which acids from your stomach backs up into your throat
+Gastroesophageal reflux disease (GERD) – is a condition in which acids from your stomach back up into your throat.

 Sulfites and preservatives – these are added to some types of foods and beverages, including dried fruit, processed potatoes, shrimp, beer, and wine.

 Your attack may be mild or it may become dangerous very quickly.
 At this time, your airways narrow due to inflammation and swelling.
 The muscles around your airways tighten and your body produces extra mucus.

 When this happens, the air passing through your bronchial tubes is restricted, making it difficult for you to breathe properly.